AnazThaj/100-days-of-code/r1-log.md

 **Today's Progress**: Finally completed all 11 +(1) lessons from ShayHowe.com "Learn to Code HTML & CSS" online book by building a complete website.
 Structure (HTML) and the style (CSS).

 **Thoughts**: "You are never too old to set another goal or to dream a new dream." -C. S. Lewis

+### R1D22: June 22

+**Today's Progress**: Started on flex, did some practice with a couple of layouts.
+Hoping to build a complete landing page tomorrow.

+**Thoughts**: "Determine never to be idle.
+No person will have occasion to complain of the want of time who never loses any.
+It is wonderful how much may be done if we are always doing." -Thomas Jefferson